JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 console.log(str.slice(-6)); // Output: "Script"

-1. Supports negative values: Negative indices count from the end of the string.
+1. Supports negative values: Negative values are interpreted as offsets from the end of the string.

-2. Works for both strings and arrays: It can also extract elements from arrays, making it highly versatile.
+2. Applicable to both strings and arrays: Since slice can also be used with arrays, it is a highly versatile method.

 3. Comparison Table of Each Method